The Doon School: Governance and organisation

 The school is owned by the non-profit entity Indian Public Schools' Society (IPSS), which was registered by S.R.
 Das in 1928 with the aim of establishing public schools in India.
 Under the IPSS, the Board of Governors supervises all matters of Doon.
 The current board comprises thirteen members and is chaired by Anoop Bishnoi, an alumnus.
 The president of The Doon School Old Boys' Society has a seat on the board to represent the views and interests of the alumni.
 At the intramural level, the School Council, comprising the headmaster, heads of department, staff and student representatives from each house, is responsible for legislating and discussing school policies.
 Every house holds a vote to send four student representatives to the council.
 Each house is run by a housemaster or a housemistress, along with a house captain and a team of prefects.
 The housemistress is assisted by a matron known as "The Dame", who provides pastoral care for pupils, some of whom take several weeks to adjust fully to life in a boarding school, particularly given Doon's monastic lifestyle and strict routine.
 The homes of housemasters and housemistresses are adjacent or physically attached to their houses to enable close supervision and support.
 One senior boy serves as school captain, chosen by teachers and students at the start of the year by voting in a secret ballot.

 Houses

-Oberoi House, across Skinner's Field, with Sivalik Hills in the background.
+Foot House, across Skinner's Field, with Sivalik Hills in the background.